igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 The advanced USART module provides two different high-level interfaces to
 %USART0 hardware available on the Arduino Uno (ATmega328) and the Arduino Mega (ATmega2560).
-These provide serial input and output that is flexible, buffered, and asynchronoust by exploiting the interrupts that are associated with the %USART0 hardware.
+These provide serial input and output that is flexible, buffered, and asynchronous by exploiting the interrupts that are associated with the %USART0 hardware.
 This means the transmit functions return immediately after queuing data in the output buffer for transmission, and the actual transmission happens asynchronously while your code continues to execute.
 Similarly, data is received